conan-io/docs/reference/conanfile/tools/gnu/pkgconfigdeps.rst

 flags and require relations.

 Additionally, a *<PKG-NAME>.pc* is generated to maintain compatibility for consumers with recipes that start supporting components.
 This
-*<PKG-NAME>.pc* file will declare the all the components of the package as requires while the rest of the fields will be empty, relying on the propagation of flags coming from the components *<COMP-NAME>.pc* files.
+*<PKG-NAME>.pc* file will declare all the components of the package as requires while the rest of the fields will be empty, relying on the propagation of flags coming from the components *<COMP-NAME>.pc* files.

-Go to :ref:`Integrations/pkg-config and pc files/Use the pkg_config generator<pkg_config_generator_example>`
-if you want to learn how to use this generator.